ndominutti/MAB_simulation/README.md

    > cd MAB_simulation

 ## Results
-Simulation's results are stored in MAB_simulation.ipynb, but as github does not render interactive plotly charts correctly, we recommend to use this <a link='https://chart-studio.plotly.com/~NDOMINUTTI/89.embed'>link</a> instead.
+Simulation's results are stored in MAB_simulation.ipynb, but as github does not render interactive plotly charts correctly, we recommend to use this [link](https://chart-studio.plotly.com/~NDOMINUTTI/89.embed) instead.